Alice Coltrane

 - Styles:

-- Free Jazz, Modal, Avant-garde Jazz, Experimental, Post Bop, Soul-Jazz, Psychedelic Rock, Contemporary Jazz, Ambient, Fusion
+- Free Jazz, Modal, Avant-garde Jazz, Experimental, Post Bop, Soul-Jazz, Ambient, Psychedelic Rock, Contemporary Jazz, Fusion

-Essential Alice Coltrane Albums
+Best Alice Coltrane Albums

 Illuminations